-The TP-Link RE650 AC2600 Wi-Fi range extender is one of the biggest and most expensive of the plug-in extenders we've reviewed, but it delivers great power and speedy data across even the largest home.
+The TP-Link RE650 AC2600 Wi-Fi range extender is one of the biggest and most expensive of the plug-in extenders we've reviewed, but it delivers great power and speedy data across longer distances, making it the best Wi-Fi extender for even the largest home.

 It is big for a plug-in unit and could block the use of neighboring outlets, but the only range extender offering better performance is the even larger, desktop-bound Netgear Nighthawk X6S EX8000 tri-band Wi-Fi extender.
 The TP-Link RE650 uses the latest 802.11ac specs to retransmit a strong signal, enlarging your router's reach.